Ferguson CX · V1 · prototype-focused · See V2 (process-focused) → Read the editorial memo →

 The reframe

-We stopped trying to make waiting feel better
+Why we stopped trying to make waiting feel better

 We were hired to improve the customer's perception of waiting.
 The research showed that the customer's perception of waiting was already fine — right up until waiting turned into something worse.
 The two service breakdowns had nothing to do with how long the wait was.
 They had to do with a commitment made and then broken, and with the feeling of being invisible in a space designed to serve you.
-Redesigning the perception of an intact wait would have produced nicer waiting areas, better signage, more distractions.
-It would not have prevented a contractor from leaving disappointed or abandoned.

 What stays behind